-Algorithm description of Versatile Video Coding
+Algorithm description of Versatile Video Coding and Test Model

 VVC coding architecture

 As in most preceding standards, VVC has a block-based hybrid coding architecture, combining inter-picture and intra-picture prediction and transform coding with entropy coding.
 Figure 1 shows a general block diagram of the VTM9 encoder.